rl-conference/rl-conference.github.io/call_for_papers.md

 **Dual submissions:** Authors should not submit papers that are substantially similar to versions that have been published, accepted for publication, or submitted in parallel to other conferences or journals.
 Any such submissions may be rejected or retracted after publication.
 Authors may submit substantially similar versions to workshops and may publish substantially similar versions on arXiv.

 **Author responses:** After initial reviews have been provided, authors will have a chance to respond to questions raised by the reviewers.
 These responses should clarify points that the authors believe the reviewers have misunderstood.
-Note that submissions will be evaluated based on their suitability for publication prior to any changes discussed during the rebuttal phase.

 **Publication of accepted submissions:** The proceedings of RLC will be published, with an ISSN corresponding to a journal (details forthcoming).
 All authors of accepted papers will be required to submit a copyright form prior to publication.